 With older properties, especially abandoned ones, you can expect all sorts!
 Missing floorboards, missing ceilings, lead windows, ancient wiring… You should visit the place a few times, with your electrician, your building contractor and any other tradesmen so that you all have a realistic idea of what’s going to be involved and how much it’s going to cost.

 Know Your Budget

 The only way you can truly know your budget is to develop a plan first.
 Know that if you fail to plan you plan to fail, as the old saying goes.
 Work with a professional to create your new remodeling design, this puts everyone on the same page and is part of your contract with the trades.
-If they don’t follow plan then it’s on them not you.
+If they don’t follow the plan then it’s on them not you.
 Having a plan will allow you to cost out your project first to make sure you can afford it.
-Once you know what you budget is now the ball is in your court.
+Once you know what your budget is now the ball is in your court.
 The plan will eliminate costly change orders and help you to maintain the budget that was set.

 Do you need a project manager?

 If you’re planning a huge project or several smaller ones, then you’ll need a project manager, yes.
 Your PM will hire the right people, keep everything as near to schedule and as close to your specifications as possible.
 If it’s a smaller project – an extension or a less-complex renovation of a smaller property – you can probably be your own PM.
 Just make sure you’re a spreadsheet wizard and like to organize quotes!